-The t°air function senses the intake air temperature and advances or retards the ignition timing by the value set in the active t°air screen.
+The toair function senses the intake air temperature and advances or retards the ignition timing by the value set in the active toair screen.
 This allows you to make slight changes to the ignition curve to compensate for varying ambient temperatures.
-There are 16 t°air set-up screens, representing inlet air temperatures from -25°c to 124°c.
-The correction value is expressed as the number of degrees of advance or retard you wish to apply to the ignition curve at that ambient temperature.
+There are 16 toair set-up screens, representing inlet air temperatures from -25°c to 124°c.
+The correction value is expressed as the t_air 38 C +00 +25 25 9.24mS number of degrees of advance or retard you wish to apply to the ignition curve at that ambient temperature.
+For example; if you were to set a value of -6 in the 24° to air screen, the ignition timing will be retarded by 6° over the basic map while the temperature of the incoming air is around 24°.
+If there is no inlet air temperature sensor fitted, the to air function will not be active.
+This will not affect the operation of any of the other functions.